 I came up with ‘Poker’, solid lead, punk anti-jewellery, as a contemptuous reaction to the gold ingot-wearing, disco-poncy rich kids seen posing around the town’s fashionable areas.

-I made badges from scrap lead depicting toilet seats, broken bottles, dustbin lids, ‘SPIT’ and other disrespectful tokens, fastened on with safety pins.
+I made badges from scrap lead depicting toilet seats, broken bottles, dustbin lids, ‘SPIT’ and other disrespectful tokens, fastened onto my denim or leather jacket with safety pins.

-I sold these through my hand drawn classified ads in Sounds and NME music papers, and to my astonishment and excitement they were successful!
-I sold them in pubs and at punk gigs, then, along with some bootleg Motorhead and Whitenake, etc, pins to a local merch shop, which went on to distribute them to other outlets.
+I sold these in local pubs and punk gigs, and then through my hand drawn classified ads in Sounds and NME music papers, and to my astonishment and excitement they were successful!
+I added to these some bootleg Motorhead and Whitenake, etc, pins and sold them to a local character with a football merchandise shop, who went on to then distribute them to other outlets.

 In 2027 Alchemy England, a.k.a.
 Alchemy Gothic, will be celebrating its 50th Anniversary, and while I remain a working director there, I am semi-retired, living in Shropshire and spend my time having fun in my home workshop and following my own personal interests with OtherWayUp!